rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/types-and-traits.rst

         - Inappropriate branching: identity-based dispatch selecting wrong handler.
         - Security issues: adversary-controlled conditions bypassing function-based authorization/dispatch logic.
         - Nondeterministic behavior: correctness depending on build flags or incremental state.
-        - Test-only correctness: function pointer equality passing in debug builds but failing in release/LTO builds.
+        - Test-only correctness: function pointer equality passing in debug builds but failing in release/link-time optimization builds.

         In short, dependence on function address stability introduces non-portable, build-profile-dependent behavior, which is incompatible with high-integrity Rust.

     .. non_compliant_example::
         :id: non_compl_ex_MkAkFxjRTijx
         :status: draft

         Due to cross-crate inlining or codegen-unit partitioning, the address of ``handler_a`` in crate ``B`` may differ from its address in crate A, causing comparisons to fail as shown in this noncompliant code example:

         .. code-block:: rust